The Ultimate Guide to Adoption Travel for Expecting Parents

 Instead of paying thousands of dollars for that American Airlines flight to Bulgaria, you can instead open a card like the CitiBusiness® / AAdvantage® Platinum Select® World Mastercard®, meet its minimum spending requirement, and fly there for almost FREE.

 The CitiBusiness American Airlines Platinum Select currently has a 70,000 mile welcome bonus after spending $4,000 on purchases in the first 4 months of account opening.
 And it only costs 60,000 American Airlines miles for a round-trip flight to Europe!

-Here are some of our other favorite cards for earning free flights:
+Here are some of our other favorite cards for earning rewards towards flights:

 - The Business Platinum® Card from American Express